NCCHC LEADERSHIP FELLOWS PROGRAM NAMES NEW DIRECTOR

 This is a letter of recommendation from the candidate’s supervisor assessing the potential for higher level leadership positions in the community college setting and assuring the college’s support for the candidate’s participation in all components of the program.

-The 2022 NCCHC LFP application deadline is April 2, 2022 or until the 2022 Class is filled The online application form and additional requirements must be received by the deadline to be officially reviewed.
+2023 NCCHC LFP application deadline is May 30, 2023.
+The online application form and additional requirements must be received by the deadline to be officially reviewed.
 Incomplete applications will not be considered.
 Early application is advised!
-Accepted applicants will be notified by May 1, 2022.
+Applicants will be notified by June 30, 2023.